LaruYan/SearchDateLen/document/HelpEnglish.md

 ## Type of entry

-* a. 해당 일수 부터 : 몇 년, 몇 개월 또는 며칠 전 **부터**인지를 설정할 때 사용합니다. 최대 99년 999개월 9999일까지 가능하며 미래로 설정할 수 없습니다.
+* a. 해당 일수 부터 = From days ago : Use this to set date range **starts with** how many years, months or days from today to calculate.
+You can set date range up to 99 years, 999months, and 9999 days from today but can't be set to future.
-* b. 해당 일수 까지 : 몇 년, 몇 개월 또는 며칠 전 **까지**인지를 설정할 때 사용합니다. 최대 99년 999개월 9999일까지 가능하며 미래로 설정할 수 없습니다.
+* b. 해당 일수 까지 = Until days ago: Use this to set date range **ends with** how many years, months or days from today to calculate.
+You can set date range up to 99 years, 999months, and 9999 days from today but can't be set to future.
-* c. 해당 기간 (상대적) : a와 b가 동시에 설정된 것으로 해당 기간 동안의 결과만 추릴 때 사용합니다.
+* c. 해당 기간 (상대적) = Specific date range (relative) : Use this to set both a and b, pick results within range.
-* d. 특정 날짜 부터 : 특정년도, 특정월, 특정일 **부터**인지를 설정할 때 사용합니다. 년도에 한해 -99년의 과거로 설정할 수 있습니다. 각 항목을 0으로 설정하면 오늘 날짜를 기준으로 채워지며 이 때 미래가 된다면 1년 이내의 과거로 계산될 수 있습니다.
-0으로 설정되지 않은 항목은 그대로 유지되고 세 값 모두 0이 아니면 미래로 유지됩니다.
+* d. 특정 날짜 부터 = From specific date : Use this to set date range **starts with** specific year, month, date.
+You can set minus down to -99 for setting some years ago.
+If set one of those to 0, those will be filled as today and if this becomes future, can be pulled back up to 1 year.
+When no 0s specified, won't be pulled back and stay in future.
-* e. 특정 날짜 까지 : 특정년도, 특정월, 특정일 **까지**인지를 설정할 때 사용합니다. 년도에 한해 -99년의 과거로 설정할 수 있습니다. 각 항목을 0으로 설정하면 오늘 날짜를 기준으로 채워집니다. 미래로 설정할 수 있습니다.
+* e. 특정 날짜 까지 = Until specific date : Use this to set date range **ends with** specific year, month, date.
+You can set minus down to -99 for setting some years ago.
+If set one of those to 0, those will be filled as today.
+Can be set to future.
-* f. 특정 기간 (절대적) : d와 e가 동시에 설정된 것으로 특정 기간의 결과만 추릴 때 사용합니다. d의 기준에 따라 d와 e 모두 1년 이내의 과거가 될 수 있습니다.
+* f. 특정 기간 (절대적) = Specific date range (absolute) : Use this to set both a and b, pick results within range.
+According to specs of d, both d and e can pulled back up to 1 year.